gcapes/git-course/_episodes/02-local.md

 tell Git which editor we want to be the default one (i.e. Git will always bring it up whenever it wants us to provide some information).

-You can choose any editor available on your system.
+You can choose any editor available on your system, but for this course we will use `nano`.
-**Choose one of the three options below**

 ~~~
-$ git config --global core.editor nano				# Linux users only
+$ git config --global core.editor nano
-$ git config --global core.editor notepad			# Windows users should use notepad
-$ git config --global core.editor 'open -W -n'			# Mac users should use TextEdit
 ~~~
 {: .language-bash}